Shorya-Dixit/Pose_Detection_System/README.md

    - Displays pose landmarks and knee angle on each video frame.

 - **Graph Visualization**:
-   -Plots the knee bend angle over time, showing the range of motion throughout the squats.
+   - Plots the knee bend angle over time, showing the range of motion throughout the squats.

 ---